 At Ormsgill, we follow the ‘Letters and Sounds’ programme from Foundation Stage, through KS1.
 The programme focuses on securing word recognition skills, essential for children to decode (read) and encode (spell) words accurately and language comprehension.
+Our staff use the LCP Scheme as a planning tool.
 Following the ‘Letters and Sounds’ programme, KS2 children then progress onto ‘Support for spelling’, which promotes accurate spelling in order for children to become fluent and effective writers.

 An overview as well as free resources and games can be found at:

 Phase one begins in the EYFS stage where music plays a key part in developing children’s learning.
 Phase one is about linking sounds and letters in the order in which they occur in words, and naming and sounding the letters of the alphabet through creative development and play.

 Children entering Phase Two will have experienced a wealth of listening activities, including songs, stories and rhymes.
 The purpose of this phase is to teach at least 19 letters, and move children on from oral blending and segmentation to blending and segmenting with written letters.